thisisadwaithsheejin/thisisadwaithsheejin/README.md

 - 👋 Hi, I’m @thisisadwaithsheejin
-- 🌱 I’m currently learning Front end development
+- 🌱 I’m a Backend Developer trainee !
 - 📫 you can reach me on Linkedin , Github , instagram & Facebook .
 - The only time success comes before work is in the dictionary.
 <!---